 Last updated: 19 August 2020

-Customer Thermometer GDPR Commitment Statement: information for our customers and prospective customers
+Customer Thermometer GDPR Compliance Statement: information for our customers and prospective customers

 The EU General Data Protection Regulation (GDPR) is a significant piece of European legislation which will come into force in May 2018.
 It builds on existing data protection laws, strengthening the rights that EU individuals have over their personal data, and creating a single data protection approach across Europe.

-Customer Thermometer, as the data processor, is committed in the delivery of our services to our customers to comply with GDPR when it comes into force on 25th May 2018, working in conjunction with our customers as the data controllers.
+Customer Thermometer, as the data processor, is committed in the delivery of our services to our customers to comply with GDPR from when it comes into force on 25th May 2018, working in conjunction with our customers as the data controllers.

 Customer Thermometer welcomes GDPR and the strong data protection and security principles that it enshrines, many of which Customer Thermometer put in place long before the GDPR was mooted.

 Similar to existing legal requirements, compliance with the GDPR requires a partnership between Customer Thermometer and our customers in their use of our software.

-Our GDPR preparation started in June 2017, and as part of this process we are reviewing (and updating where necessary) all of our internal processes, procedures, data systems, and documentation to ensure that we are ready when GDPR comes into force.
-While much of our preparation is happening behind the scenes, we are also working on a number of initiatives that will be visible to our customers.
-We are, among other things:
+Our GDPR preparation started in June 2017, and as part of this process we have been reviewing (and updating where necessary) all of our internal processes, procedures, data systems, and documentation to ensure that we are ready when GDPR comes into force.

-- Updating our third-party vendor contracts to meet the requirements of GDPR in order to permit us to continue to lawfully transfer EU personal data to those third parties and permit those third parties to continue to receive and process that data;
+- Updated our third-party vendor contracts to meet the requirements of GDPR in order to permit us to continue to lawfully transfer EU personal data to those third parties and permit those third parties to continue to receive and process that data;